List of current NFL broadcasters: Background

 On radio, all 32 teams have regional/local syndication networks that carry all preseason, regular season and most postseason games; these are listed here.
 Radio syndication networks are mostly unrestricted and can be carried anywhere in North America, and several supplemental networks (Compass Media Networks, Sports USA Radio Network) also carry additional Sunday afternoon games outside the home teams' markets.
 The league's night games are carried both by local networks and by the NFL on Westwood One, a partnership that goes back several decades; the Super Bowl is exclusive to Westwood One, and local broadcasts of that game can only be carried on one flagship station in each team's market.
+Spanish language national radio is held by Entravision, which sublicenses the game broadcasts to TUDN and Latino Media Network stations.

 Regional broadcasters

-The following is a list of local radio and preseason TV broadcasters for each individual team.
-Four teams, the Arizona Cardinals, the Baltimore Ravens, the Minnesota Vikings, and the New York Giants, do preseason television/radio simulcasts.
-Some teams like the New England Patriots and the San Francisco 49ers have their regular radio announcers instead call their preseason telecasts, and then have a different announcing team call their preseason radio broadcasts.
+The following is a list of local radio and preseason television broadcasters for each individual team.
+Four teams, the Arizona Cardinals, the Baltimore Ravens, the Minnesota Vikings, and the New England Patriots do preseason television/radio simulcasts.
+Some teams, like the New York Giants and the San Francisco 49ers, have their regular radio announcers call their preseason telecasts, and then a different announcing team call their preseason radio broadcasts.
 For the preseason telecasts of many other teams, they may employ announcers who work for the national networks (either NFL or college football games) during the regular season.

 Several teams also offer Spanish language broadcasts to serve their Hispanic fan bases.